StackVista/stackstate-docs/setup/agent/kubernetes.md

 ## Overview

-For the Kubernetes integration to retrieve topology, events and metrics data, you will need to have the following installed on your Kubernetes cluster:
+To retrieve topology, events and metrics data from a Kubernetes cluster, you will need to have the following installed in the cluster:

 * A StackState Agent on each node in the cluster
 * StackState Cluster Agent on one node
 * kube-state-metrics

-{% hint style="info" %}
 To integrate with other services, a separate instance of the [StackState Agent](/setup/agent/about-stackstate-agent.md) should be deployed on a standalone VM.
-It is not currently possible to configure a StackState Agent deployed on a Kubernetes cluster with checks that integrate with other services.
-{% endhint %}

 ## StackState Agents

-The Kubernetes integration collects topology data in a Kubernetes cluster as well as metrics and events.
+The StackState Kubernetes integration collects topology data in a Kubernetes cluster as well as metrics and events.
 To achieve this, different types of StackState Agent are used:

 | Component | Required? | Pod name |
 |:---|:---|